 Since MVP’s main goal is to test the concept and define how users will adopt it, your design approach should be focused on

-4. TendrX that requested to create a full first version of their product
+4. TendrX that requested a full product version

 TenderX is a freight tendering platform that connects global shippers and carriers so they can get to know each other.